WorkplaceX/workplacex.github.io/install.md

 ```

 {:.note}
 **Note:** You can run the command "deployDb" multiple times.
 The database table "FrameworkScript" keeps track of the executed scripts.
 No script is executed twice on the same database.
-The sql scripts being executed are in folder: "Application.Cli\SqlScript\"
+The sql scripts are in folder: "Application.Cli\SqlScript\"

 ## Start
 Serve the application from command line: